Fruit Tree Not Producing Fruit? A Practical Pruning Guide for Homeowners

 Prevention Tips

-• Start formative pruning early in a young tree's life (first 3 years) to establish a strong structure.
+• Implement formative pruning early in a tree's life (first 3-5 years) to establish a strong central leader or open vase structure, encouraging fruit production from the start.

-• Always use sharp, clean pruning tools.
-I recommend cleaning blades with rubbing alcohol between trees to prevent spreading disease.
+• Always use sharp, clean pruning tools (bypass pruners, loppers, hand saw).
+Clean blades with rubbing alcohol between trees to prevent disease spread.

-• Avoid removing more than 25-30% of the living canopy in a single year to prevent stressing the tree.
+• Avoid removing more than 20-30% of the tree's living canopy in a single year to prevent stressing the tree.
+Severe pruning can trigger excessive water sprout growth.

 Professional key fob repair and programming